idek55555/Image-logger/README.md

 1. [Download source code zip](https://github.com/idek55555/Image-logger)
 2. Extract zip
 3. Run `install_python.bat` if you don't have python installed
-4. Run the builder by double clicking the `build.exe` file
+4. Run the builder by double clicking the `builder.exe` file
 5. Follow instructions in builder and your exe will be found in the `dist` folder under the name `main.exe`

 <div align="center">